gauravyadav-git/Task_09_Syracuse_911_Demand_Explorer/README.md

 ## Project Overview

-This project analyzes Syracuse Police Department calls‑for‑service and parking violations (2023–present) to understand when and where police demand is highest and how parking enforcement patterns compare.[file:145] Processed, analysis‑ready tables feed into a Power BI dashboard for interactive exploration.[file:145]
+This project analyzes Syracuse Police Department calls‑for‑service and parking violations (2023–present) to understand when and where police demand is highest and how parking enforcement patterns compare.
+Processed, analysis‑ready tables feed into a Power BI dashboard for interactive exploration.

 ---

 ## Repository Structure

 - `notebooks/`
-  - `phase2_exploration.ipynb` – Week 3–4 EDA and visualizations.[file:183]
+  - `phase2_exploration.ipynb` – Week 3–4 EDA and visualizations.
   - `phase3_pipeline.ipynb` – Week 5–6 reproducible data pipeline.

 - `data_raw/`